 Biometric Identification and Identity Theft

 Biometric verification is a process of identity authentication that is used to confirm identity through uniquely detectable biological traits and may be an effective tool in the war on crime.
-Television shows like CSI and NCIS employ biometric ID methods to access fingerprints, facial recognition, voice patterns and retinal scans.
-But how effective is biometric identification in combating identity theft?
+Television shows like "CSI" and "NCIS" employ biometric ID methods to access fingerprints, facial recognition, voice patterns, and retinal scans.
+But how useful is biometric identification in combating identity theft?

 The Basics of Identify Theft

 The idea of somebody stealing your biometric information isn't as far-fetched as you might hope.
 It has already been shown how simple it would be to plant false DNA evidence.

 Victims of identity theft report that it can take a minimum of three to five years to fix an identity theft problem.
 You may be able to get a new credit card in two weeks once you have all the information to the bank or credit issuing authority, but who will issue you a new set of fingerprints to replace the stolen ones?

 In the end, we will probably see the same problems arise even with the widespread use of biometric identification technology, and some think the problem may get even worse.
 It's likely that many identity theft protection services will offer to help, but the way biometrics work isn't any different from credit cards.